 The trailer for his Deep Half DVD where he shows fake move after fake move is a prime example of his personality.

 Warning: Watching this trailer will NOT make your Jiu Jitsu any better, but will entertain you.
-You can even buy the DVD from Amazon via an affiliate link here (Full disclosure: I make a little money if you do).

 The no-gi seminar had a mix of flashy techniques.
 None of the moves seemed to connect at all.
 There wasn’t a checklist he had prepared of what techniques to show.
 It felt like he used his intuition in the moment to decide what techniques to show (much like the Nick Diaz BJJ Seminar I attended many years later).